SlothInTheHat/CheetCode/README.md

 # CheetCode

-> Real-time AI coding interviewer powered by Keywords AI — Built for hackathons
+> Real-time AI coding interviewer powered by Keywords AI — Built for live interviews

 An interactive coding interview platform where an AI interviewer watches you code, provides hints, and gives comprehensive feedback on your performance.